 The weather is utterly gorgeous at the moment, brilliant blue sky and wall to wall sunshine.
 The weekend was spent pottering around the garden, watering seed trays, sowing rows of carrots, planting herbs and dining al fresco with evening drinks by candlelight, entertainment provided by bats with their magnificent aerial display.
 Everything looks so much better in the sunshine, especially the tulips which are putting on a dazzling show at the moment, they look even more beautiful glowing in the sunshine, igniting the borders like hot fire lanterns.
 I cannot claim credit for planting these red beauties, we were lucky to inherit them from the previous homeowners/gardeners.

 The weather is set to change of course but its been a joy having a taste of summer for a while.

-I started sowing sweetcorn about a week ago using 4 in pots inside the greenhouse, the seedlings are germinating well in this tropical heat that we are experiencing at the moment.
+I started sowing sweetcorn about a week ago using 4 inch pots inside the greenhouse, the seedlings are germinating well in this tropical heat that we are experiencing at the moment.
 All you need to keep sweetcorn happy until planted outside (wait until the last frosts are over) is a sunny windowsill, they love the heat but need plenty of space so I only sow one seed per pot.
-Sweetcorn is my favourite vegetable to grow, not only because it tastes so much better than anything you can buy in the shops, but it also adds a touch of beauty to the veg garden, rustling in the breeze, adding height and interest.
+A top tip, don’t sow the seed too deep and avoid overwatering to prevent seed from rotting.
+Sweetcorn is one of my favourite vegetables to grow, not only because it tastes so much better than anything you can buy in the shops but it also adds a touch of beauty to the veg garden, rustling in the breeze, adding height and interest.

 However you decide to grow sweetcorn, cook the cobs as soon as they’re picked for the best flavour.